phetdam/phetdam/README.rst

 .. __: https://www.netlib.org/lapack/lapacke.html

 .. __: https://docs.pytest.org/en/stable/

-.. [#] There will soon be wheels available on PyPI.

 For fun, here's a toy norm-constrained convex optimization problem and a plot of its solution against the objective's minimum.
 The code used to solve the